trema/GEC13/hello_trema/hello_trema.md

 	end

 * Simple and complete but not so much useful or interesting
-* But it shows the basic code layout of controllers in Trema
+* But it demonstrates how to craft controllers in Trema

 <!SLIDE small>